dnpandya01/Janken/README.md

 # Setup
 ---
-This game works on a peer - peer connection and hence it requires to be run on two distinct machines simultaneously.
+This game works on a peer - peer connection and hence it requires to be run on two distinct machines simultaneously.</br>
+Both the parties need to download all the files except app.py and opp.py</br>
+Player 1 needs to download app.py whereas, Player 2 needs to download opp.py

 To run this project on your machine perform the following steps:-